wangshgeo/lkhq/readme.txt

 2. O(n * (log(n) ^ (k - 1))) work complexity.
 Keep in mind k for each move is decided during search.

-The efficacy of LK can be attributed to the fact that k-opt moves contain at least one addition and one deletion of edges that occur at a common point.
+The efficacy of LK can be attributed to the fact that k-opt moves contain at least one addition and one deletion of edges that occur at a common point, with net cost improvement.
-LK looks directly for this feature instead of trying expensive k-opt combinations in the typical naive manner.
+LK looks directly for this feature instead of expensively trying all k-opt combinations.

-This repo implements "forward swaps", which are a subset of typical acceptable LK/LKH moves.
-Removed edges must occur in traversal order.
-Candidates for removal are limited to edges coming "after" (in terms of traversal order) the most recently removed edge.

-This repo also implements k-opt swaps that can produce an arbitrary number of cycles.
+Coming soon: This repo also implements k-opt swaps that can produce an arbitrary number of cycles.
 In the case of multiple cycles, they are rejoined one at a time via a 2-opt move.
+LKH also allows for multiple cycles to be formed and rejoined, but does not allow for new joining edges to be replaced, as in the present one-at-a-time 2-opt join.

 Compilation:
 1. Make sure "CXX" in "makefile" is set to the desired compiler.